 The Documents section contains thirty-four original documents in PDF format.
 These include the materials mentioned above as well as a selected sample of censorship reports, the text of various censorship Acts dating from the 1930s to the 1970s, and a section from the Government Gazette for April 1966 identifying a range of banned writers, journalists and political activists.
 I have generally tried to select documents originally produced in English, but some are inevitably in Afrikaans only.
 The originals of the censorship reports, the censor application forms, and the board membership details are held at the Western Cape Provincial Archives and Records (WCPA) in Cape Town, South Africa.

-It is now possible to access details about the censors’s reports and other documentation relating to the system held at the WCPA via the Cape Town Archives Repository online.
+It is now possible to locate the censors’s reports and other related documentation held at the WCPA via the Cape Town Archives Repository online (code KAB).
 This is part of the larger online resource for the National Archives in South Africa.
-A search simply using ‘Gordimer’, for instance, brings up 22 documents, beginning with the following:
+A search simply using ‘Gordimer’, for instance, brings up a list of 22 documents, beginning with the following:

 To get another perspective on the censors’ activities, it is well worth consulting the Beacon for Freedom of Expression website.
-It includes over 14,000 entries relating to South Africa, but it is neither complete nor especially reliable.
+It includes nearly 14,500 entries relating to South Africa, but it is neither complete nor especially reliable.
 Moreover, as it is based largely on Jacobsen’s Index of Objectionable Literature (1956-), it records only those titles actually banned.
+It does not list those scrutinized but then approved for circulation.
 Jacobsen’s unofficial loose-leaf index, which was itself based on the list of banned titles published each month in the Government Gazette, was updated at regular intervals throughout the apartheid era.
 It was used mostly by librarians, publishers and booksellers to keep track of the censors’ rulings.